jmoskalik/dell-wyse-3040-debian/README.md

-# How to install debian on DELL Wyse 3040
+# How to install DEBIAN on DELL Wyse 3040
-TESTED WITH 10/11/12
+TESTED WITH DEBIAN 10/11/12
 1. Flash `debian-XX.XX.X-amd64-netinst.iso` onto removable media and plug it into your Wyse 3040.
 2. While booting the system, press F2 to enter the BIOS.
 3. Change the boot device to your removable media and uncheck all other options (the default BIOS password is "Fireport").